Publications

 Industry Internships

-I have interned at Treyarch, a studio of Activision, twice now.
+I interned at Treyarch, a studio of Activision, twice.
 The first time I worked on the early stages of the Spider-Man 3 console game.
 The second time I worked on Spider-Man: Web of Shadows.
 My biggest contributions were in improving the scripting language used by the game designers, and this may have somewhat fostered my enjoyment of programming languages.
 I also worked a lot with computational geometry and corresponding graph theory.

 Before that, I interned at CustomFlix.
 At the time, CustomFlix was a very small internet company which processed, distributed, and marketed personal videos.
 I held various roles such as architect, tester, lead, and web developer.